 Pre-registration is required for participation in on-campus examinations.
 Registration for examinations must be done in the Student Portal.
 The course manager must inform the students that registration is required.
-Students who have not registered for the examination may only sit the examination if there is space for them.
-Students without registration cannot expect the exam to be performed anonymously.

-5.1.2 Procedures and Rules for On-Campus Examinations
+5.2.2 Procedures and Rules for On-Campus Examinations

-Admission to the examination begins 20 minutes before the start of the examination.
+Admission to the on-campus examination begins no later than 20 minutes before the start of the examination.
 Students who are registered but do not arrive at the start of admission risk losing their place.
 The doors to the examination room will be closed five minutes before the start of the examination for the introduction.
 An additional admission takes place 45 minutes after the start of the examination (with the exception of examination sessions lasting one hour).
 Students who arrive to the examination later than 60 minutes after the start time may not sit the examination.